therrshan/ml-orchestrator/README.md

 # ML Pipeline Orchestrator

-A lightweight, production-ready ML pipeline orchestrator that transforms your individual ML scripts into reliable, automated workflows.
-Built specifically for machine learning teams who need robust pipeline management without the complexity of Apache Airflow.
+A lightweight, ML pipeline orchestrator that transforms your individual ML scripts into reliable, automated workflows.
+Built specifically for robust Machine Learning pipeline management without the complexity of cloud systems.

 ## ✨ Key Features